 Once you receive your new TenderTokens from staking, you can use those tokens to provide liquidity to specific pairs (e.g., tGRT/GRT liquidity) and earn more rewards.
 It’s easy to do.

-First, select your token from the dropdown in the top left corner of the app (e.g., AUDIO, GRT, MATIC, LPT) and make sure your connected wallet is under the right network.
+First, select your token from the dropdown in the top left corner of the app (e.g., AUDIO, GRT, MATIC, LPT) and make sure your connected wallet is on the right network.

-You can now choose the amount of the original token and the amount of the TenderToken that you wish to deposit in the Liquidity Pool.
+You can now choose the amount of the underlying token and the amount of the TenderToken that you wish to deposit in the Liquidity Pool.

 Once you’re ready, click on the “Allow Tenderize to spend token” and confirm the transaction on your wallet (be aware of gas fees).

-You can also withdraw your deposited liquidity by returning your the liquidity pool tokens you received from it.
+You can also withdraw your deposited liquidity by returning the liquidity pool tokens you received while adding.
 To do so, go to the "Swap" tab on the Tenderize app and click "Remove Liquidity".

 Here you can choose between "Multi asset" and "Single asset".
-Multi asset will give you back both the original tokens and TenderTokens relative to the balances of the liquidity pool.
-With Single asset you can choose either one token to receive back, but note that this will incur price slippage.
+Multi asset will give you back both the underlying tokens and TenderTokens relative to the balances of the liquidity pool.
+With Single asset, you can choose either one token to receive back, but note that this will incur a price slippage.

-Once you've selected your withdrawal type you can enter an amount and the application will show you the amount of tokens you will receive back.
+Once you've selected your withdrawal type, you can enter an amount and the application will show you the amount of tokens you will receive.
 Once you're ready, click "Remove Liquidity" and confirm the transaction in your wallet.

 TenderSwap is a stableswap AMM solving some of the capital issues of traditional AMMs, offering higher efficiency and a smaller amount of price slippage when swapping.
 It provides UX benefits as well by not having to wrap elastic supply tokens for usage in liquidity pools.